jez/blog/source/_posts/2014-12-29-google-chrome-a-memory-hog.markdown

 60
 ```

-I've never seen this number fall below 50%, even right after starting up the
-computer and launching Chrome.

 ## Explanation

-There's a lot of good stuff going on here, so I figured I'd give an explanation
-of how this works.
-Let's take it step-by-step.
+There's a lot of good stuff going on here, so let's take it step-by-step.

 First, we'll need a program that tells us memory usage.
 I'm sure there are many,
 but I'm familiar with `ps`.
 After checking out the man page for a few options, I